12 Tax Saving Tips for Small Businesses [INFOGRAPHIC]

 Marriage allowance

-If you are married or in a civil partnership and your income falls within the basic rate band of £11,850 and £46,350, and your partner’s income is less than £11,850, then your partner may transfer up to £1,190 of their personal allowance to you.
+If you are married or in a civil partnership and your income falls within the basic rate band of £12,570 and £50,270, and your partners income is less than £12,570, then your partner may transfer up to £1,260 of their personal allowance to you, which is worth £252 in tax savings.
 The person with the lowest income should make the claim online.
-You can backdate a claim up to 4 years (2015/16 is the first year you can claim).
-Once the claim has been made it will automatically renew each tax year until either you cancel it or the marriage ends.
-Those earning above £10,660 but below £11,850 can still transfer £1,190 of allowance but will themselves become liable to pay tax on any income in excess of £10,660.
-The partner still makes a tax saving of £238, but any extra tax paid by them would reduce the overall savings made.
+You can backdate a claim up to 4 years.
+Once a claim has been made it will automatically renew each tax year until either you cancel it, or the marriage ends.
+Those earning above £11,310 but below £12,570 can still transfer £1,260 of allowance but will themselves become liable to pay tax on the income over £11,310.
+The partner still makes a tax saving of £252, but any extra tax paid by them will reduce the overall savings made.
+See HMRC’s guidance on the marriage allowance.

 Employment allowance

-If the majority of your work is not for Public Sector clients and you have two directors each earning a salary of least £8,424, or an employee who earns at least £8,424, then you could claim the Employment Allowance.
-This allowance gives relief for up to £3,000 of Employers NI due by the company.
+If most of your work is for Private Sector clients, and you have two directors/employees each earning a salary of more than £9,100, or one employee who earns more than £9,100, then you may be entitled to claim the Employment Allowance.
+If your only income during the year is under IR35 you cannot claim.
+This allowance gives relief for up to £5,000 of Employers NI due by the company.
 Competex can arrange to recover this for you.
-If you think you may be eligible and have not yet made a claim please let us know.
+If you think you may be eligible and have not yet made a claim, please let us know.
 Note that you can make a claim for prior years in which you think you were eligible (up to 4 years after the end of the tax year in which the allowance applies).
+See HMRC’s guidance on the Employment Allowance.

 Child benefit